FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 ---
 layout: blog-post
 title: Using and Managing Consents in an Express App
-description: Build an app with marketing consent options, and allow your users to update their preferences
+description: Build an app with marketing consent options and allow your users to update their preferences
 author: Bradley Van Aardt
 category: blog
 tags: client-node tutorial tutorial-express tutorial-node
 excerpt_separator: "<!--more-->"
 ---

-In this tutorial, we'll build a basic Node.js + [Express](http://expressjs.com) web application which does advanced user registration and authentication via FusionAuth.
-We'll create a custom registration form, along with custom consent options for marketing preferences, and setup self service options for users to update their profile and consent permissions.
+In this tutorial, we'll build a basic Node.js and [Express](http://expressjs.com) web application with advanced user registration and authentication via FusionAuth.
+We'll create a custom registration form, along with custom consent options for marketing preferences, and set up self-service options for users to update their profile and consent permissions.

 <!--more-->